Why financial privacy matters

 Digital payments can reveal more than people realize: who you transact with, what you buy, what you support, where you spend, and how much money you may have.

-That information can be stored, copied, leaked, sold, analyzed, or used against you later.
+That information can be stored, copied, leaked, sold, or used for profiling.
+Privacy keeps ordinary financial activity from becoming a permanent public record.

 Privacy is normal